Edge Tessellation and Stamp Foldings Puzzles

 \section{Abstract}

-An \textit{edge tessellation of the plane }is generated by the reflection of some polygon in its edges.
-We prove that a polygon generating an edge tessellation is exactly one of the following: An equilateral, $30$-right, isoceles right, or $120$-isoceles triangle, a rectangle, a $60$-rhombus, a $60$-$90$-$120$-kite, or a regular hexagon.
+An edge tessellation is a tiling of the plane generated by reflecting a polygon in its edges.
+We prove that a polygon generating an edge tessellation is one the following eight types: a rectangle; an equilateral, 60-right, isosceles right, or 120-isosceles triangle; a 120-rhombus; a 60-90-120 kite; or a regular hexagon.
+A stamp folding puzzle is a paper folding problem constrained to the perforations on a sheet of postage stamps.
+We establish the following conjecture due to G. Frederickson: \textquotedblleft Although triangular stamps have come in a variety of different triangular shapes, only three shapes seem suitable for [stamp] folding puzzles: equilateral, isosceles right triangles, and 60-right triangles.\textquotedblright\

-The results in this paper were discovered by Millersville University students Andrew Hall, Matthew Kirby, and Joshua York during an undergraduate research seminar directed by the fourth author in the spring of 2009.
-The goal of the seminar was to identify those polygons that generate a tessellation of the plane when reflected in their edges.
-Such tessellations, referred to here as \textit{edge tessellations,} are examples of Laves tilings \cite{Gr-Sh}.
-This problem is motivated by recent work by A. Baxter and R. Umble who use an edge tessellation to find, classify, and count classes of periodic orbits on equilateral triangles \cite{Ba-Um}.
-Indeed, a polygon to which their classification techniques can be applied necessarily generates an edge tessellation.
+Which polygons generate a tiling of the plane when reflected in their edges?
+The complete answer, discovered by Millersville University students Andrew Hall, Joshua York, and the first author in the spring of 2009, and we present it here as a theorem:

+\begin{theorem} A polygon generating a tiling of the plane when reflected in its edges is one of the following eight types: a rectangle; an equilateral, $60$-right, isosceles right, or $120$-isosceles triangle; a $120$-rhombus; a $60$-$90$-$120$ kite; or a regular hexagon. \end{theorem}

+A \emph{tessellation }(or\emph{ tiling})\textit{ }of the plane is a collection of plane figures that fills the plane with no overlaps and no gaps.
+An \emph{edge tessellation }is generated by reflecting a polygon in its edges.
+The eight edge tessellations, which are pictured in Figures 1 and 2, are the most symmetric examples of \emph{Laves tilings}, as one can see from the complete list in \cite{Gr-Sh}.

+Edge tessellations provide the setting for \emph{stamp folding puzzles}, which are paper folding problems constrained to the perforations on a sheet of postage stamps.
+The sheet must embed in a edge tessellation, may have any shape, and may be bounded or unbounded, with bounding edges along perforations as in Figure 3.
+The object of a stamp folding puzzle is to create some specified configuration by folding the sheet along its perforations without creasing the stamps.
+Tucks, which slip one subpacket of folded stamps between the leaves of another, are allowed.
+Indeed, a tuck is required to solve the following delightful problem posed by G. Frederickson on page 144 of his book \textquotedblleft Piano-Hinged Dissections:\ Time to Fold!\textquotedblright \textit{ \cite{Fr}}:\ \emph{Consider the block of sixteen isosceles right triangular stamps pictured in Figure 3.
+Fold the block into a packet sixteen-deep so that the stamps are arranged in the order} 4 1 16 6 5 15 14 8 7 13 11 12 2 3 9 10.